 The Environmental Impact Assessment report (MER) lays out the environmental impact of current runway use, in comparison to the way we used to use our runways.
 The MER also shows the extent of Schiphol’s potential growth in air transport movements – while always staying within the agreed limits – and what the effects of that growth would be on noise, air quality, safety, nature and spatial planning.

-The environmental impact assessment provides a factual basis for consultations with the local community.
-The MER has arisen from the demand from local residents, authorities and the aviation sector to implement a new system for runway use that causes less inconvenience to the local community and that offers Schiphol the space it needs to develop.
-Since 2010, when conditions permit, Schiphol has used a combination of runways that produces the least possible disturbance.
+The MER provides a factual basis for consultations with the local community.
+It arose from demand by local residents, authorities and the aviation sector to implement a new system for runway use that causes the least inconvenience to the local community, as well as providing Schiphol the space it needs to develop.
+As weather conditions permit, Schiphol has used a combination of runways that produces the least possible disturbance since 2010.
 Click here to read more about noise and runway combinations.

 Calculating the environmental impact

-Before this system of runway use can be legally confirmed, an environmental impact assessment must be carried out.
-Schiphol began work on this in 2015.
-The MER calculates all the environmental effects of noise, air quality and safety on the natural environment and spatial planning in a variety of scenarios.
-The report was completed in 2016.
-The Ministry of Infrastructure and Water Management charged independent experts on the MER Committee to check the calculations contained in the MER, and those experts approved the calculations.
-Schiphol was advised to recalculate the section on noise nuisance to bring it into line with the most recent European guidelines, and that is exactly what we did.
+Before this system of runway use can be legally implemented, an Environmental Impact Assessment must be carried out.
+The MER calculates all the environmental effects of noise, air quality and safety on the natural environment and spatial planning.
+The section on noise nuisance has been calculated according to the most recent European guidelines.

 Schiphol Local Community Council